uktrade/export-opportunities/README.md

 ## Style checking

-Run style checks with `bundle exec rubocop`.
+Run style checks with `rubocop -c rubocop.yml`.
 This checks code against the [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide), with a couple of customisations.

 Configure your editor's syntax checker to flag up rubocop rules.